stackevo/spudreq/draft-trammell-spud-req.md

 two things: (1) setting up and tearing down state along the path, and (2) signaling superstrate such as association startup, acceptance, and teardown, which may have security implications.
 These may require separate signaling.
-Specifically, if tube start acknowledgement is to be used to provide explicit guarantees to the path about the acceptability of a tube to a remote endpoint, it cannot be a completely unreliable signal.
+Specifically, if tube start acknowledgment is to be used to provide explicit guarantees to the path about the acceptability of a tube to a remote endpoint, it cannot be a completely unreliable signal.
 Second, the lifetime of a tube may be much shorter than the lifetime of a superstrate association, and the